Washi1337/Rivers/README.md

 ======
 [![Build status](https://ci.appveyor.com/api/projects/status/yak3xv2e06jgcg92/branch/master?svg=true)](https://ci.appveyor.com/project/Washi1337/rivers)

 Rivers is a light-weight graphing library written in C#.
-It contains a model for directed graphs, as well as a whole bunch of standard algorithms to analyse graphs.
+It contains a model for directed and undirected graphs, as well as a whole bunch of standard algorithms to analyse graphs.

 Rivers is released under the MIT license.